How to Have a Disagreement with a Friend without Ending Your Friendship

 Even now, the boisterous disagreement between the Chick-Fil-A sandwich vs. Popeye’s spicy sandwich was fodder for social media.
 It was funny seeing videos by fans of both sides extolling the virtues of their favorite sandwich.
 I, too, became a part of the conversation as I was incredulous that a co-worker had never eaten Popeye’s Chicken.
 “Never eaten’ Popeye’s?!”

 For many of us, we have been able to have these fun yet inconsequential disagreements or debates with our friends.
 Now, our disagreements have more weight and can result in a change in our relationship with our friends.
-We are no longer disagreeing about boy bands and colas, but about politics, climate change, parenting styles, and how we deal with COVID-19.
+We are no longer disagreeing about boy bands and colas, but about politics, climate change, parenting styles, and how we deal other major issues of the day.

 As a result, those relationships that have sustained and supported us throughout our lives are being tested due to our differences of opinion and differences in actions & reactions.